hotforfeature/origami/README.md

 ### `angular.json`

+> Skip this section and go to [`.angular-cli.json`](#angular-clijson) if you are using Angular 5.

 Add an asset glob to the architect `"build"` and `"test"` sections.
 The glob will vary depending on if the project is set to compile to ES6 or ES5, since ES5 needs the `custom-elements-es5-adapter.js` file.
+The `"input"` property of the asset must be relative to the project's `"root"`.

 #### ES6